-If you run into any of these counterfeit cops:
+If you run into any counterfeit cops:

+Card skimmers are becoming common in Spain, on ATMs and at some dishonest shops and cafes.
 Skimming devices on ATMs are easy enough to spot if you're looking out for them.
-They've usually been tacked on over the original card slot and stick out awkwardly from the machine.
-However, if you're just ducking in for a quick withdrawal it's easy to swipe your card before you realize something's amiss.
+They've usually been attached over the top of the original card slot, and stick out awkwardly from the machine.
+But, if you are making a quick withdrawal it's easy to swipe your card before you realize something isn't right.

 One way to ensure you're not completely cleaned out, should you fall victim to the skim, is to keep a separate account for traveling that you only top up as needed.